n0tic/SteamServerCreationTool/README.md

 ![Image Preview](http://bytevaultstudio.se/ShareX/SteamServerCreationTool_D6oDqkanhq.png)

 ### WIP : Work In Progress
-Please note that during the process the save data and save file may become corrupt between updates as data changes.
+Please note that during the development process your save data and save file may become corrupt between updates as data changes.

 ---------------------------------------------------------------------------------------------------------------------------------